birkenkrahe/ai482/agenda.md

 either in a session (because your presentations are finished, and there is nothing else to discuss, or because you're all done presenting solo).

+<sup><a id="fn.3" href="#fnr.3">3</a></sup> If we've got extra time to spare after a presentation, or if we
+don't have a presenter, we'll work through this video to get a glimpse of some of the exciting new developments in AI.
+Neuralink is a company founded by Elon Musk that "is going to change how humans think, act, learn, and share information."